 But all that glamour and excitement comes at a cost.
 The weather can be drastic, commutes hellish, and the fast pace of life here never ends.
 To survive in New York takes endurance.
 That’s where this guide comes in.
 Whether you’re moving here as part of a career change or as a fresh-faced millennial, these life hacks will make life in NYC a lot easier.

 Make the most of freebies

 New York’s reputation for being expensive is well deserved.
 Making ends meet here takes some strategic planning.
-But you can make things easier on yourself by taking advantages of the many freebies on offer.
+But you can make things easier on yourself by taking advantage of the many freebies on offer.
 Many museums offer free admission at least once a week while others, like the Metropolitan Museum, ask only for a suggested donation.
-When using the subway make use of the free Wi-Fi.
-To date, 282 subway stations offer free Wi-Fi, you can find the whole list here.
-As spring and summer approaches you can find plenty of free events and activities in the city’s public parks.
+When using the subway, make use of free Wi-Fi.
+To date, 282 subway stations offer free Wi-Fi; you can find the whole list here.
+As spring and summer approaches, you can find plenty of free events and activities in the city’s public parks.

 Learn how to get around town

 Public transport is the main mode of travel in NYC, so you’ll want to know how to make the most of it and understand it.
 The subway is usually the best choice for both speed and cost, but it’s not without problems.
 Delays and cancelations often happen, so learn to be patient and plan for extra time if needed.
 You’ll also want to plan how you use it money-wise carefully.
 The cost of an unlimited metro card might seem steep at first, but the cost of regular top-ups can add up quickly.

 Use lampposts to navigate Central Park